Investing / Trading

 What are the pros and cons of using stop loss?

-pros-and-cons-of-using-stop-loss The pros and cons of stop loss are stated below.
+pros and cons of using stop loss in stock market The pros and cons of stop loss are stated below.

 1. Pros